yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

     - Remove Int/Ext Files from File-list.
         >> External locations > Edits config.dict to remove references to external files for File/open - AND ALLOWS YOU TO DELETE THE FILES TOO
         >> Default / Internal locations > ALLOWS YOU TO DELETE THE Dataset from disk (this then removes it from the File/Open menu)
     - Call Save Trunk File option....
+Immediately flushes all in memory changes to disk, including your dataset (rather than wait for restart)
     - DEMOTE your Primary Sync dataset/node back to a Secondary Node..
     - Suppress the "Your file seems to be in a shared folder (Dropbox)" warning... (optional when condition exists)